Noe-Kiko/webApp/README.md

 Steps needed to run the applicaiton

-1. First you'll want to open up your terminal
+1. First you'll want to open up your terminal and change directory to desktop

+         cd desktop

-2. Click on the following URL: https://github.com/Noe-Kiko/webApp
+2. After changing directory click on the following URL: https://github.com/Noe-Kiko/webApp

 3. After clicking the URL, you will see a green button named "CODE", you'll want to click that button, click the SSH tab and then you'll want to copy the content to the clipboard